 Due to the limited scope of enovate’s activities during this period, audited financial statements and a comparison of the operating budget would not be materially useful.
 Upon approval by the Board of Managers of this waiver, unaudited financial statements for fiscal year ending September 2000 will be delivered.

-In the future, enovate’s Board of Managers will select an independent auditor and audited financial statements will be provided for subsequent fiscal years consistent with the terms of enovate’s L.L.C.
-Agreement.